kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 For reference, the [Medium.com API docs](https://github.com/Medium/medium-api-docs#33-posts) on POST Requests are pretty simple!

 Our post title needs to come from our Kintone App.
-Remember that we set our `Title` field code to be lower-case `title` in our app.
+Remember that we set our `Title` field to have a lower-case `title` field code in our Kintone App.

 ![images/1-2.png](images/1-2.png)